Afghanistan Repositioned: Competing Powers and the Taliban State in 2026

 regional stability

-Countries such as Germany are also maintaining indirect or functional engagement channels, even while official policy avoids recognition.
+Countries such as Germany are maintaining functional engagement channels with the Taliban, even while official policy avoids formal recognition.

 Russia and the SCO: strategic engagement through security logicIn parallel, Russia and regional partners are approaching Afghanistan through a security-first framework.